testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 - in the `tests/lib/rules` directory: a test file (e.g. `no-debug.js`)
 - in the `docs/rules` directory: a Markdown documentation file (e.g. `no-debug.md`)

-Additionally, you need to do couple of extra things:
+Additionally, you need to do a couple of extra things:

 - Import the new rule in `lib/index.js` and include it in `rules` constant (there is a test which will make sure you did this).
 Remember to include your rule under corresponding `config` if necessary (a snapshot test will check this too, but you can update it just running `npm run test:update`).
-- Include your rule in "Supported Rules" table within `README.md`.
+- Include your rule in the "Supported Rules" table within the [README.md](./README.md).
   Don't forget to include the proper badges if needed and to sort alphabetically the rules for readability.

 ## Modifying rules

-Just couple of things you need to remember when editing already existing rules:
+A couple of things you need to remember when editing already existing rules:

 - If renaming a rule, make sure to update all points mentioned in "Adding new rules" section.